SkipLabs/skip/www/docs/client.md

 ## Synchronous HTTP interface

+Skip reactive services also support synchronous (i.e. non-reactive) reads of resources, either in their entirety or at a specific key.
+Note that this requires instantiation of the resource, just the same as reactive streaming would.
+As such, there is some overhead to synchronous reads and they are generally not needed in systems built using reactive services.
+They are useful, however, for debugging the state of reactive systems and for maintaining compatibility with legacy systems and non-reactive clients.

+To make a synchronous read, call either `getAll` or `getArray` on the reactive service handle in your web service to query the corresponding routes on the reactive service; an example using `getArray` is given in the example Express web service below.

+Then, from your client, issue HTTP `GET` requests to e.g. `http://reactive.service.hostname/my_resource/foo/key1` to make a synchronous read of data in the `foo` resource instance associated with key `key1`.

 # Example web service configuration

 Skip reactive services instantiate resources on request, generating a unique UUID for each unique query and serving the resulting stream of updates over HTTP.